-4. CAREER OPPORTUNITIES IN THE NON-PROFIT SECTOR
+CAREER OPPORTUNITIES IN THE NON-PROFIT SECTOR

 Environmental nonprofits play a critical role in protecting communities and the environment.
 There are international, national, and local environmental nonprofits.
 Some work on a range of environmental issues, while others focus on a specific issue area.
-There are organizations where attorneys practice environmental law and litigate cases, and there are organizations that focus on policy advocacy.
+There are organizations where attorneys practice environmental law and litigate cases, some that focus on policy advocacy, and some where attorneys engage in a hybrid of litigation and advocacy work.
 Environmental lawyers may also seek employment at community-based organizations.